This page sumarises the rules as regards entry and results: this is not a summary of the formal rules of the league.

 Senior event team results (minium age 17 on day of race)

-15 runners are required for a full team, 10 men (incl 3 over 40, 1 over 50, 1 over 60) and 5 ladies (incl 1 over 35, 1 over 45, 1 over 55), however a runner can be scored in a lower age group.
-Up to 5 further runers (1 lady and 4 men) count as scoring runners who can benefit your team by 'pushing back' other runners.
+16 runners are required for a full team (from 17/18 season prev yr 15), 10 men (incl 3 over 40, 2 over 50 (from 17/18 last year 1), 1 over 60) and 6 ladies (from 17/18 prev 5) (incl 2 over 35 (from 17/18 prev 1), 1 over 45, 1 over 55), however a runner can be scored in a lower age group.
+Up to 5 further runners (1 lady and 4 men) count as scoring runners who can benefit your team by 'pushing back' other runners.
 You can have as many members running as you want, we like to see as many members as possible running these events what ever their standard.
-For team prizes the first runner scores 1 counting upwards but only including scoring runners (ie runners from participating clubs and up to 14 men and 6 ladies from each club).
+For team prizes the first runner scores 1 counting upwards but only including scoring runners (ie runners from participating clubs and up to 14 men and 7 ladies from each club).
 If you have a runner missing from a category it is counted as last scoring runner plus 1.

-All events include a junior races (Age 8 to 16) at 10.30 am which is about 1 to 1.25 miles for U11 and U13 (1 lap) and 2 to 2.5 mile for U15 and U17 (2 laps), there is no charge for juniors if they are members of a UKA affiliated club: there is a charge of £2 for insurance if you are not a member of an England Athletics affiliated club.
+All events include a junior races (Age 8 to 16) at 10.00 am which is about 1 to 1.25 miles for U11 and U13 and 2 to 2.5 mile for U15 and U17 (often 2 laps of the U11/U13 course), there is no charge for juniors if they are England Athletics affiliated: there is a charge of £2 for insurance if you are not a England Athletics affiliated.

 There are trophies at the end of session for the first boy and girl by age category (U11, U13, U15, U17 based on age at 1 Sept) based on best 4 race positions.
 The trophies are presented at the last race.